krislenon/content-review-workflow/README.md

 # Content Developer's Review Workflow – Internal Documentation (Portfolio Sample)

+This sample shows how I documented our team's content review workflow at Course Hero.
+It demonstrates my ability to standardize processes, use clear steps, and support reviewer alignment.

 **Audience:** Internal content developers
 **Purpose:** To standardize the academic content review process, improve alignment, and reduce quality issues across the Computer Science team.